leonardocuellargold/Netflix_Data_Visualization/README.md

 To explore the Tableau workbook, open the `Netflix Data Utilization.twb` file in Tableau Desktop.
 Interact with the dashboards to gain insights into Netflix content and viewer preferences.

-For a detailed explanation of this project, please visit my [portfolio website](http://your-portfolio-link.com).

 ## Certification